 Boothbay Harbor Maine Vacation Guide

-The town of Boothbay Harbor, Maine is a perfect destination.
+The coastal town of Boothbay Harbor, Maine is a perfect destination for a reprieve from the commotions of the city.
 Between its rich history, quaint local shops and boutiques, delicious dining and world-class boat excursions, there are all kinds of fun things to do in Boothbay Harbor.
 A 1,000-foot long footbridge connects the east and west sides of Harbor, allowing easy access for visitors to enjoy a plethora of fun activities.
-You will be captivated by the quiet coves, rocky shores, and island lighthouses and by the warmth and friendliness of the locals who pride themselves in turning strangers in to friends.
-Read on to learn more things to do in Boothbay Harbor, Maine.
+You will be captivated by the quiet coves, rocky shores, and island lighthouses and by the warmth and friendliness of the locals, turning strangers into friends.
+Read on to learn about things to do in Boothbay Harbor, Maine.

 Things to do in Boothbay Harbor

 Boothbay Harbor serves as a great place to stay during your Maine vacation as you travel along the Maine Coast.
 One scenic drive from Boothbay Harbor is out to Ocean Point, to see the sunrise and sunset - drive the Ocean Point loop, bring a picnic to savor on the rocks and enjoy the passing sailboats and views of lighthouses.